-To be able to quickly serve data to your reports, GA creates a set of unsampled, pre-aggregated data tables, which are updated on a daily basis.
-(For more information on how this works, see how sampling works in GA.)
+In order to quickly serve data to your reports, Analytics creates a set of unsampled, pre-aggregated data tables, which are updated on a daily basis.
+(For more information on how this works, read how sampling works.)
 The pre-aggregated data tables are well equipped to handle common reporting requests, including changes to the date range in standard reports.
-For example, when you request a report, GA looks up each metric in the pre-aggregated data tables and serves that up to your reports.
-If you adjust the date range from August 1 - August 31 to August 1 - September 1, GA looks up each metric in the September 1 pre-aggregated data table and adds the new data to the existing total.
+For example, when you request a report, Analytics looks up each metric in the pre-aggregated data tables and serves those results to your reports.
+If you adjust the date range from August 1 - August 31 to August 1 - September 1, Analytics looks up each metric in the September 1 pre-aggregated data table and adds the new data to the existing total.

-Although this works well for most metrics, it doesn’t work well for Unique Visitors or Active Users.
-Some metrics, like metrics like Pageviews or Screenviews, are simple additive counts over days, but Unique Visitors/Active Users are based on more complicated calculations.
-Instead of just adding (or subtracting) processed data from the pre-aggregate tables, GA needs to recalculate these metrics for each different possible date range that you select in a report.
-For example, a user could visit a website on August 31 and on September 1, but GA recognizes this users as just one Unique Visitor over the course of these two days.
-In your reports, if you change the date range from August 1 - August 31 to August 1 - September 1, GA can’t simply add the difference to the value of Unique Visitors you see in your reports because this number is based on a complicated calculation, and not just added to the running total in the pre-aggregated data tables.
+This works well for most metrics.
+Many metrics, like Pageviews or Screenviews, are simple additive counts over days.
+However, Users is based on more complicated calculations.
+Instead of simply adding (or subtracting) processed data from the pre-aggregated tables, Analytics must recalculate Users for each date range that you select in a report.
+For example, if a user visits a website on August 31 and on September 1, Analytics recognizes this user as a single user over the course of these two days.
+If you change your date range from August 1 - August 31 to August 1 - September 1, Analytics can’t simply add the difference to the value of Users you see in your reports because this number is based on a complicated calculation, and not just added to the running total in the pre-aggregated data tables.
 Instead, the metric has to be calculated on the fly each time you request it in your reports.

 Calculation 1: Pre-calculated data

-To quickly display the Unique Visitors/Active Users metric, GA uses a calculation technique that relies only on the number of sessions in the given date range and the time of each visit.
+This calculation relies only on the number of sessions in the given date range and the time of each session.
 (This is determined by technology managed on the device, like a web browser, and is often referred to as the client-side time.)
-Because the result of this calculation can be added to the pre-aggregated data tables, GA can reference the table to quickly retrieve and serve up this data in a report, including when you change the date range.
+Because the result of this calculation can be added to the pre-aggregated data tables, Analytics can reference the table to quickly retrieve and serve this data in a report, including when you change the date range.

 Calculation #1 is used exclusively in reports when the only dimension is a time frame, like the Date, Week of Year, or Month of Year.
 This means that you only see it in the Audience Overview report when no Segments are applied, or in a custom report where one of these date dimensions is the only applied dimension.
-When viewing Unique Visitors/Active Users over any non-date dimension, GA uses a second table, described below, in order to calculate Unique Visitors on the fly.
+When viewing Users over any non-date dimension, Analytics uses a second table, described below, in order to calculate Users on the fly.

-Although this technique can quickly deliver unsampled data, it does have some disadvantages.
-This calculation relies on number of visits/sessions and client-side time, so if a visitor's client-side time is incorrect, or if you are seeing a view that filters out some visits from a visitor (instead of entire visitors), the data might be inconsistent.
+Although this calculation can quickly deliver unsampled data, it does have some disadvantages.
+It relies on number of sessions and client-side time, so if a user's client-side time is incorrect, or if you are using a reporting view that filters out some sessions from a user (instead of all users), the data can be inconsistent.